dvdstelt/weblog/_posts/2020-07-23-priority-queues-publishing.md

 ## Pros and cons

-I’ll reiterate some of the items in the list
+I’ll reiterate some of the items on the list
 * Pro: The sender has no knowledge about whether a customer is a strategic customer or not.
 * Pro: The sender is better loosely coupled to the receivers.
 * Pro: There is no one with knowledge about all the receivers.
 You could theoretically add a new receiver without changing the others.
-If you create a third category customer, this could mean changing at least the strategic receiver.
+If you create a third-category customer, this could mean changing at least the strategic receiver.
 * Con: The messages are duplicated at best (a copy of the message in each queue) and are processed by each endpoint.
     * This increases I/O and reduces performance
     * In cloud scenarios, you pay per transaction, which means increased cost.